 In the first part of this subtest, the candidates will have a chance to demonstrate their ability to understand important details in voice mail messages.

 Possible situations of language use reproduced by the task are:

-- Listening to a message on an answering machine - Understanding recorded messages on the telephone, e.g. messages from an official institution or a service provider, etc.
+- Listening to a message on an answering machine - Understanding recorded messages on the telephone, e.g. messages from an official institution, a service provider or a doctor's office, etc.

-Structure Instructions Example Audio texts Items Objective To assess the candidate's ability to understand specific information in voice mail messages Intended operations Listening for detail Type of task Multiple-choice items with three options Number of items Four (items 1-4) Channel Text: spoken Instructions and items: written Type of text Monologues: voice mail messages in a work-related context Nature of information Everyday business situations requiring some kind of concrete action or providing the listener with specific information; e.g. contact someone, make a decision, etc. Speakers Number of speakers: One per voice mail message Text length 65-75 words per voice mail message Test items The candidate will hear four voice mail messages.
+Structure Instructions Example Audio texts Items Objective To assess the candidate's ability to understand specific information in voice mail messages Intended operations Listening for detail Type of task Multiple-choice items with three options Number of items Four (items 1-4) Channel Text: spoken Instructions and items: written Type of text Monologues: voice mail messages, both in personal and work-related contexts Nature of information Everyday situations requiring some kind of concrete action or providing the listener with specific information; e.g. contact someone, make a decision, etc. Speakers Number of speakers: One per voice mail message Text length 65-75 words per voice mail message Test items The candidate will hear four voice mail messages.
 Each message is played once.
-For each message, there is a multiple-choice question with three options.
+For each message, there is one multiple-choice question with three options.
 The task is to choose the correct statement for each message.
-Only one option per item is correct.
-Topics See Inventory T - Topics - related to typical situations at the workplace Level Vocabulary and grammar of the audio texts should mostly be at level B1.
+Only one option is correct.
+Topics See Inventory T - Topics Level Vocabulary and grammar of the audio texts should mostly be at level B1.
 The language of the items should not exceed level B1.
 Weighting One point per item (0 for incorrect response)

-This task aims to gauge the candidate's ability to follow conversations held at normal speed in a workrelated context.
+This task aims to gauge the candidate's ability to follow conversations held at normal speed in a private or public context.
 In each dialogue presented here, students are tested on their ability to grasp the essence of the situation and their ability to understand details of the conversation.

-The task reproduces situations of language use in which learners follow everyday conversations in a work-related context, e. g. between colleagues, between customer and supplier, etc.
+The task reproduces situations of language use in which learners follow everyday conversations, both in personal and in work-related contexts, e.g., in the neighbourhood, at an official institution or at work.

-Structure Instructions Audio texts Items Objective To assess the candidate's ability to understand the gist of conversations and the necessary specific details Intended operations Listening for gist (items 5, 7, 9, 11 and 13) and listening for detail (items 6, 8, 10, 12 and 14) Type of task Five true/false items and five multiple-choice items with three options Number of items Ten (items 5-14) Channel Text: spoken Instructions and items: written Tupo of toxt Dialogue: conversations in typical work-related situations Type of text Nature of information The conversations can take place between two people meeting in person or talking to each other on the telephone: colleagues, manager/team member, customer/supplier, etc. Speakers Number of speakers: two per conversation Text length Approximately 140 words per conversation Test items The candidate will hear five conversations.
-Each conversation is played once.
-For each conversation, there are two items: one true/false question and one multiple-choice question.
-The task is to decide whether the state- ment for each conversation is true or false according to what is said and to choose the correct answer from three options.
+Structure Instructions Audio texts Items Objective To assess the candidate's ability to understand the gist of conversations and the necessary specific details Intended operations Listening for gist (items 5, 7, 9, 11 and 13) and listening for detail (items 6, 8, 10, 12 and 14) Type of task Five true/false items and five multiple-choice items with three options Number of items Ten (items 5-14) Channel Text: spoken Instructions and items: written Type of text Dialogues: conversations in everyday situations, both in personal and work-related contexts Nature of information The conversations can take place between two people meeting in person or talking to each other on the telephone: friends, family, colleagues, neighbours, etc. Speakers Number of speakers: two per conversation Text length Approximately 140 words per conversation Test items The candidate will hear five conversations.
+Each conversation is played once. • For each conversation, there are two items: one true/false statement and one multiple-choice item.
+The task is to decide whether the statement for each conversation is true or false according to what is said and also to choose the correct answer from three options.
 Only one option per item is correct.
-Topics See Inventory T - Topics - related to typical situations at the workplace Level The vocabulary and grammar in the texts and items may range between levels B1 and B2.
-Weighting One point per item (0 for incorrect response)
+Topics See Inventory T - Topics Level The vocabulary and grammar in the texts and items may range between levels B1 and B2.
+Weighting One point per item (0 for incorrect response) ·